Turner, Oregon

 Turner is a city in Marion County, Oregon, United States.
 The population was 2,454 at the 2020 census, up from 1,854 in 2010.
 It is part of the Salem Metropolitan Statistical Area.
 The community was incorporated by the Oregon Legislative Assembly on February 10, 1905.

-Since 1971, it is the location of the Enchanted Forest amusement park.
+Since 1971, it has been the location of the Enchanted Forest amusement park.

 Geography

 Turner is in western Marion County, 10 mi southeast of downtown Salem, the state capital and Marion county seat, but less than 1 mi southeast of the Salem city limits.
 It is 4 mi west of Aumsville.

 According to the U.S. Census Bureau, Turner has a total area of 1.45 sqmi, of which 1.43 sqmi are land and 0.02 sqmi, or 1.24%, are water.
 Mill Creek, which runs through the center of town, is a northwest-flowing tributary of the Willamette River, joining it in the center of Salem.